shaack/modlib/README.md

 // [..]
 ```

-The module sources will be copied from the `node_modules` to the `lib` folder for easy handling of the relative
+The module sources will be copied from the `node_modules/package/src/*` to the `lib/package/*` folder for easy handling of the relative
 include path from es6 modules.

 ## Examples